 The long-term goal of this study is to increase the supply of healthy housing in the U.S. in order to improve older adults’ ability to maintain their independence and safety.
 We will translate fall prevention research into an effective program delivered in affordable senior housing facilities.
 The specific aims of this study are to (1) determine the acceptability and feasibility of delivering the program in low-income senior apartments and (2) determine whether the program is effective and cost-effective in reducing the rate of falls.

 Funding: Department and Housing and Urban Development, MOHHU0040

-Retaining participants in longitudinal studies of Alzheimer’s disease
+Retaining participants in longitudinal studies of Alzheimer disease (NACC)

-The aims of this study are to 1) identify participants’ perceived facilitators and barriers to remaining enrolled in longitudinal studies of Alzheimer disease, 2) identify study partners’ perceived facilitators and barriers to the participant remaining enrolled in longitudinal studies of Alzheimer disease, and 3) develop guidelines and examine the feasibility of implementation of these guidelines to improve retention in longitudinal Alzheimer disease studies.
+The specific aims of this study are to (1) identify participants’ perceived facilitators and barriers to remaining enrolled in longitudinal studies of Alzheimer disease, (2) identify study partners’ perceived facilitators and barriers to the participant remaining enrolled in longitudinal studies of Alzheimer disease, and (3) develop guidelines and examine the feasibility of implementing these guidelines to improve retention in longitudinal Alzheimer disease studies.

 Funding: National Alzheimer’s Coordinating Center Collaborative Project, 2017-01

-The first aim of this study is to examine the relationship between falls and functional mobility in pre-clinical stages of Alzheimer’s disease.
+The first aim of this study is to examine the relationship between falls and functional mobility in the preclinical stages of Alzheimer disease.

-The second aim of this study is to examine a hypothesized model of central and peripheral mechanism(s) underlying falls and functional mobility in pre-clinical stages of AD.
+The second aim of this study is to examine a hypothesized model of central and peripheral mechanism(s) underlying falls and functional mobility in preclinical stages of Alzheimer disease.